logzio/logzio-google-pubsub/README.md

 -   Cloud Function
 -   Log Sink

-## Usage
+## Prerequisites

+Make sure you are connected to the relevant GCP project

-1. Log in to your GCP account:
+<details>1.
+Log in to your GCP account:

 ```shell
 gcloud auth login